It is common ground that the better insulated your loft, the more economical your heating.

 There is not much we can’t use from a sail, and those sails that are unusable and all the off cuts are shredded and used as above.

-We think it’s a great idea at Green Abode and love Wightsail’s innovation.
+We think it’s a great idea at Green Abode and love Wightsail from the Isle of Wight’s innovation.
 I’m sure you’ll agree that their products look beautiful, and just the job for summer days out on the beach.